If you're looking for a deep dive into optimizing vendor workflows, check out our vendor management content hub.

 Track performance data

 Ensure your team updates vendor scorecards quickly and backs up each score using documentary evidence.
-For instance, if you grade a vendor's latest delivery as poor, collect evidence of why this was the case using product pictures or other delivery documents.
+For instance, if your latest vendor evaluation grades a delivery as poor, collect evidence of why this was the case using product pictures or other delivery documents.

 Review your scorecard regularly